yowmamasita/Ferris2/docs/users_guide/routing.rst

 URL and Name Generation
 -----------------------

-For the route name, it follows the convention ``[prefix-]handler-action`` with handler being underscored.
+For the route name, it follows the convention ``[prefix:]handler:action`` with handler being underscored.

 For the url, it follows the convention ``[/prefix]/handler/action[/param_1, etc.]`` with handler being underscored.